Madura Guano Gold Split P Range

 Extract more value from your Phosphate dollars with guano organic fertiliSers

-By integrating Guano Sulphur Gold-Split P and the newly developed and formulated Guano Liquid Gold-Split P into your farming fertiliser program you can drive your Phosphate further.
+By integrating Madura Guano Sulphur Gold-Split P and the newly developed and formulated Madura Guano Liquid Gold-Split P into your farming fertiliser program you can drive your Phosphate further.

-Phosphorous analysis is extracted in a test tube; however, the soil is anything but a test tube environment.
-The Phosphorous in our Guano Gold-Split P Fertiliser range of products is mainly non water soluble giving a "Split P" drip feed effect for crop growth throughout the whole season.
-The available Phosphorous [P] in the Guano Gold-Split P fertiliser range combines with natural Calcium, Gypsum, Silica and trace elements giving your crop the perfect start from germination to maturity.
+Phosphorus analysis is extracted in a test tube; however, the soil is anything but a test tube environment.
+The Phosphorus in our Madura Guano Gold-Split P Fertiliser range of products is mainly non water soluble giving a "Split P" drip feed effect for crop growth throughout the whole season.
+The available Phosphorus [P] in the Madura Guano Gold-Split P fertiliser range combines with natural Calcium, Gypsum, Silica and trace elements giving your crop the perfect start from germination to maturity.

-So, for once and for all, get the full dollar value from your Phosphorous by making the Guano Gold-Split P range of organic fertilisers an intricate part of your PMS-FUE.
+So, for once and for all, get the full dollar value from your Phosphorus by making the Madura Guano Gold-Split P range of organic fertilisers an intricate part of your PMS-FUE.